zwhahn/react-cv/README.md

 ## Overview

-This is a web application built with React where users can input their information and generate a CV/ resume.
+A web application built with React where users can input their information and generate a CV/ resume.
 The format is based off my own resume that I have been using for years.
 All pre-populated information is also my own to showcase what a filled in resume might look like.
 It is hosted on Netlify.

 ## Features

 - Supports hyperlinks in the header
-- automatically adds a new blank bullet when entering Experience or Project description for a smooth user experience
+- Automatically adds a new blank bullet when entering Experience or Project description for a smooth user experience
 - Resume can be printed or downloaded from browser

 ## Preview